About my UniKey

 |University wireless network||If you want to use your personal computer or mobile phone to browse the internet and access online resources using the University's wireless network you will need your UniKey account.|

-As well as accessing the free services listed in the table above, you can use your UniKey account to print at the ICT Access Labs, pay library fines online, purchase study notes, as well as login to many other University systems.
+As well as accessing the free services listed in the table above, you can use your UniKey account to print at ICT computing spaces, pay library fines online, purchase study notes, as well as login to many other University systems.

 All use of Information and Communications Technology (ICT) resources, including your UniKey account and the services attached to this account, are governed by the University's Code of Conduct and Conditions of Use and also outlined in the Policy on the Use of University ICT Resources.